Made-Neat/wplogify/src/logify-wp/readme.txt

 ### Can I control who views the activity logs?

 Yes, Logify WP includes role-based access control, allowing you to restrict access to logs based on user roles.
+You can also grant access to specific users.

 ### Can I search and filter logs?